muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

 ### Defination:

 > To destroy the object and free the memory.Same syntax as a constructors.Destructors cannot be overloaded since it is destroying the object and no parameter is required.It destroys the every object when the main function is executed.
-Executes when teh object goes out of scope.Just use the `tilda(~)` sign with the destructo to distinguish it between the deafult constructor and the destructor.
+Executes when teh object goes out of scope.Just use the `telda(~)` sign with the destructo to distinguish it between the deafult constructor and the destructor.

 ### Synatx: